ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 To be secure against malware, an OTrP implementation (referred to as a TEEP "Agent" on the client side, and a "Trusted Application Manager (TAM)" on the server side) must themselves run inside a TEE.
-However, the transport for OTrP, along with typical networking stacks, need not run inside a TEE.
+However, the transport for OTrP, along with typical networking stacks, does not necessarily run inside a TEE.
 This split allows the set of highly trusted code to be kept as small as possible, including allowing code (e.g., TCP/IP) that only sees encrypted messages to be kept out of the TEE.

-The OTrP specification {{!I-D.ietf-teep-opentrustprotocol}} describes the behavior of TEEP Agents and TAMs, but does not specify the details of the transport, an implementation of which is referred to as a "Broker".
-The purpose of this document is to provide such details.
-That is, the HTTP transport for OTrP is implemented in a Broker (whether inside or outside a TEE) that delivers messages up to an OTrP implementation, and accepts messages from the OTrP implementation to be sent over a network.
+The OTrP specification {{!I-D.ietf-teep-opentrustprotocol}} describes the behavior of TEEP Agents and TAMs, but does not specify the details of the transport, The purpose of this document is to provide such details.
+That is, an OTrP/HTTP ("OTrP over HTTP") implementation delivers messages up to an OTrP implementation, and accepts messages from the OTrP implementation to be sent over a network.
+The OTrP over HTTP implementation can be implemented outside a TEE (i.e., as part of a TEEP "Broker") or inside a TEE.

 There are two categories of scenarios in which OTrP could be deployed: